On Dimension-Varying Control Systems: A Universal State Space Approach: Dimension-Varying Dynamic Systems

 {\it Proof.} Using Theorem \ref{t.3.1.4}, one sees easily that the restriction $L|_{\Sigma_i}$ is a Lyapunov function.
 Hence $L$ is essentially a common Lyapunov function for all models.
-Now the problem is the trajectory are not assured to be continuous.
+Now the problem is that the trajectories are not guaranteed to be continuous.
 Hence, we have a jump gap $\d_{t_k}$ at jump moment $t_k$.
 Assume the dwell time $\D_d$ is large enough.
 Then we have

-As long as the $\d_{t_k}$, $k=1,2,\cdots$ are uniformly bounded, using the Lyapunov function can be used to find a finite dwell time $\D_d>0$ such that the deduces norm during the dwell time is more that the increased norm by preceding jump.
+As long as the $\d_{t_k}$, $k=1,2,\cdots$ are uniformly bounded, the Lyapunov function can be used to find a finite dwell time $\D_d>0$ such that the decrease in norm during the dwell time is larger than the increase in norm by the preceding jump.